-The easy way to store key or values and JSON objects is known as storage in Ionic Framework.
+The easy way to store key or values and JSON objects are known as storage in Ionic Framework.
 In this various storage, engines are used.
-While on the web application, the storage will tend to use IndexedDB, WebSQL, and localstorage.
-Various types of storage are available in ionic framework.
+While on the web application, the storage will tend to use IndexedDB, WebSQL, and local storage.
+Various types of storage are available in Ionic framework.
 Some of them are –

 - HTML5 local storage

 - Cordova storage.

 22. How to use observables in an Ionic framework?
 Observables

 are something that are not specific to Ionic or Angular and are provided by the RxJS